-Performance Measure Rating Rationale & Score

-Timely and accurate submission of

-Monthly Progress Report

-Timely and accurate submissions of Monthly Financial Report (reimbursement requests)

-Delivery of contracted service units within contracted timeframe Possible score of 0 to 50 based upon completion of projected service units.
+Performance Measure Rating Rationale & Score Timely and accurate submission of Monthly Progress Report ➤ "25" for submitting on time Timely and accurate submissions of "0" for failing to submit accurate report Monthly Financial Report (reimbursement with back-up material on time requests) > "25" for submitting accurate report on time Delivery of contracted service units within Possible score of 0 to 50 based upon contracted timeframe completion of projected service units.
 Score is pro-rated if total projected service units are not met.